FuShengK/powershell-automation/README.md

 ## Available Scripts

 Here's a list of the available scripts and a brief description for each:

+- `combination.ps1` - An interesting script will mock some command menu UI, users will be provided local scripts (currently only ps1 files) to pick and execute them in order.

 - `deploy_gcp_tf.ps1` - Automates the deployment of GCP infrastructure using Terraform, streamlining the creation and management of cloud resources with infrastructure as code.